PhD in Botany

-Current position: Visiting Research Associate at the University Of Nebraska-Lincoln, USA
+Current position: Visiting Research Associate at the University of Nebraska-Lincoln, United States of America

-2016 Awarded Water Advanced Research and Innovation Fellowship (WARI)
+2016 Water Advanced Research and Innovation Fellowship (WARI)

-2012 Awarded ProSPER.Net-Scopus Young Scientist Award in sustainable development from UNU, Tokyo and Scopus
+2012 ProSPER.Net-Scopus Young Scientist Award in sustainable development from United Nations University, Tokyo and Scopus

 CV as submitted for the Green Talents award (2011):

 Rajeev Pratap Singh has focused his work, studies and teaching on waste management, particularly how sewage sludge can be used in land applications.

 An assistant professor at the Institute of Environment and Sustainable Development at Banaras Hindu University in India, Dr Singh is specialised in the management of agro-industry waste using composting and vermicomposting technologies.
 He has pursued his interest with a strong conviction that sending waste to landfills is not a sustainable solution for the long term.

 Formerly, he worked as a senior research fellow at the Council of Scientific and Industrial Research, and he publishes regularly in international journals on the subject of land applications for sewage sludge.
 Recent papers include one on how sewage sludge can be used as a fertiliser supplement and another on vermicomposting as a sustainable option for the management of urban solid waste.

 He is now turning his focus on managing municipal solid waste, tannery waste and kitchen waste, using various technologies that recycle useful plant nutrients and restore soil quality.
 He is also interested in how waste can be converted to energy and that energy can be used for industrial and domestic purposes.